Joseph’s Amazing Camels

-The International Dzhigitovka Show will take centre stage at the Kent County Show on 5, 6, 7 July 2019 as the main ring attraction for the Show’s 90th year.
+Joseph’s Amazing Camels will take centre stage at the Kent County Show on 10, 11, 12 July 2020 as the main ring attraction for the Show’s 91st year.
+Don’t miss out on the fun; come and watch them racing twice a day in the main Astor Ring.

 The Kent Spitfire known as ‘Spirit of Kent’ from the Biggin Hill Heritage Hangar